apes-suite/musubi-source/doc_pages/tutorial/FlowAroundCylinder/steady.md

 ```

-For acoustic scaling we fix the incoming lattice velocity and compute omega.
+For acoustic scaling we fix the speed of sound and compute omega:

 ```lua
 if acoustic_scaling == true then